pflanze/functional-perl/README.md

 ## Status: experimental

-The project is not ready for production yet for the following reasons:
+There are several reasons that this project should be considered experimental at this time:

+* some problems in the perl interpreter (leading to memory retention issues) when using this style have only been fixed recently, and some more exotic ones are still waiting to be examined.

+* the author of the current code in this project has taken many liberties to reimplement functionality that exists elsewhere on CPAN already, partly out of interest in figuring out the best way to do things on base principles, partly because of a lack of knowledge of the latest trents in the Perl world (he programmed primarily in Scheme for the last 8 years).
+For example to provide for objects with purely functional updates, he chose to write the class generator `FP::Struct` and based its type checking approach on predicate functions instead of trying to extend Moose or one of its
+  alternatives: it was easy to do, nicely small and clean, and allowed to play with the approach.
+But there's no need that this stays, work or suggestions on how to move to an approach using Moose or something else are very welcome.
+Similarly, the `Chj::IO::` infrastructure should most probably be removed and the missing bits added to existing commonly used modules.

 * the namespaces are not fixed yet (in particular, everything in `Chj::` should probably be renamed); also, the interfaces should be treated as alpha: this is freshly released and very much open to input.
-Some modules may be replaced with other more widely used ones in the interest of staying with the common base (in particular, the `Chj::IO::` infrastructure should likely be deprecated and the interesting bits reimplemented.)
 For these reasons, the modules have not been packaged and released on CPAN yet.

-* the documentation is untested, and introductionary materials unfinished; this, together with a number of complications in Perl, may be asking too much from a Perl programmer who doesn't have previous functional programming experience, unless he or she is really patient (please tell, I'll try to help).

-* some problems in the perl interpreter (leading to memory retention issues) when using this style have only been fixed recently, and some more exotic ones are still waiting to be fixed

 * some of the complications when writing functional code (as described in the [[howto]]) might be solvable through modules or core interpreter changes.
 That would make some code easier to write and look at.
 (See [[ideas]].)
-This may then also change where explicit indication about memory retention are still expected (possibly backwards incompatibly.)
+This may then also change where explicit indication about memory retention are still expected (possibly even in backwards incompatible ways.)

+There are also *many* ways to improve the code base:

-* there are also various ways in which to explore performance improvements (read-only guarantees and caching, sequences, PXML compile time preserialization, implement code inlining, ...)
+* various ways in which to explore performance improvements (read-only guarantees and caching, sequences, PXML compile time preserialization, implement code inlining, ...)

 * there are possible improvements to be worked on with regards to binding it better into 'normal' Perl.
 For example, Perl's lazy